Static Load Rating C0

 P0 = Static equivalent bearing load [N]

-Calculation of static equivalent bearing load P0:
+Calculation of the static equivalent bearing load P0:

-When loads Fr and Fa act simultaneously:
+When the loads Fr and Fa act together:

 P0,rad = Fr + 0.26 · Fa (for Fa / Fr ≤ 4.2)